openshift/enhancements/enhancements/insights/pulling-sca-certs-from-ocm.md

 ### Why is it in the Insights Operator?

 The Insights Operator is now the only OCP component that connects an OpenShift cluster to a Red Hat subscription experience (console.redhat.com APIs).
-The consumers of the SCA certs are not only builds, but also shared resources, such as the CSI driver.
+The consumers of the SCA certs are builds, shared resources (such as the CSI driver) and any workload that requires access to the RHEL subscription content.

 ### User Stories